foolhardy21/quiz-app-screens/README.md

 # Sneakerhead Quiz App

 This project has responsive screens made with HTML, CSS and JS.
-I have use [SpaceUI](https://zen-bartik-5ee75e.netlify.app/) component library to build these screens.
+Visit [this](https://eager-wilson-9b76d7.netlify.app/) link to see the hosted version of this project.

 It has following screens: